pleabargain/fastapi_simple_jinja/README.md

 * python-multipart == 0.0.5

 # TODO
+* load a JSON file and render ALL conents to HTML
+    * if too many rows then paginate
 * Create a template for a
     * simple table
         * if too many rows then paginate